 When you homeschool, you spend all day, everyday with your kids.
 And although this is one of the amazing benefits of homeschooling, the reality of it is also incredibly exhausting, especially for an introvert like me.
 So even though I am not a morning person, I DO make sure I have at least a half an hour of quiet with my bible and a cup of coffee before joining the kids for breakfast.
 This time allows me to wake up, spend time with the Lord and prepare myself for the day ahead.

 What you need to do to start your day on the right foot will look different than me, but that’s ok!
 Figure out what it is that you need and make it happen.
-For me, this often means my kids watch cartoons for a few minutes.
 Maybe for you it means a chance to exercise and shower, or read that book you’ve been neglecting.
 Whatever it is, take time to make it a priority.

 Need help getting into a working morning routine?
 Try Crystal Paine’s Make Over Your Mornings course.
 It has made a huge difference to me this Summer as I’ve had to make adjustments and prepare for our new normal as we start school again!